 A LOVE spay is short for a Laparoscopic OVE (ovariectomy).
 This is a minimally-invasive spay that removes the ovaries from healthy dogs and has been shown to be a less painful alternative to traditional spays.
 With this technique, 2 small keyhole incisions are made in to the abdomen and our laparoscopic equipment is used to perform the surgery.
 The ovarian ligament is not torn from the body, but carefully cut and cauterized with virtually no bleeding or pain.
 No tension is placed on the uterus (which is not removed).
 Because of the enhanced visualization, there is less of a chance of leaving ovarian tissue behind.
-Laparoscopic spays have been shown to offer 65% less pain than traditional spays which means a faster recovery and less trauma to their body.
+Laparoscopic spays have been shown to be much less painful than traditional spays which means a faster recovery and less trauma to their body.
 Activity restriction is only recommended for the first 2-3 days after a LOVE spay versus 7-14 days for a traditional spay.

 Laparoscopy is also a less invasive alternative for a preventative gastropexy.
 This surgery is the only proven method for preventing Gastric Dilatation-Volvulus, or GDV, which is common in deep chested dogs such as Great Danes, German Shephards, Irish Setters, Bernese Mountain Dogs, Saint Bernards, Weimaraners, and Boxers, to name a few.
 This is a rapidly fatal condition where the stomach flips over on itself and compromises the blood flow to the stomach and heart.
 If not corrected quickly, your pet can die within a few hours.
 A preventative gastropexy anchors the stomach to the body wall which will prevent the torsion.
 Normally this surgery requires a long incision of at least 8-12 inches but with the laparoscope-assisted surgery the incision is less than 2 inches.

 Laparoscopy is also a less invasive alternative for a cryptorchid neuter.
 A cryptorchid male is an animal whose testicles (one or both) have not descended in to the scrotum.
 Watch our blog post on the subject to see what this looks like internally.
-Finding these testicles in the abdomen can be difficult and requires a large incision to safely perform the incision.
+Finding these testicles in the abdomen can be difficult and requires a large incision to safely perform the surgery.
 Laparoscopy is an ideal manner to find these “hidden” testicles because it affords great visualization and magnification of the internal organs without the need for a large incision.